Surgical Case Library

 Stomach & Esophagus

-Gastrobronchial fistula following removal of adjustable gastric banding
+Gastrobronchial fistula following removal of Adjustable Gastric Banding.

 Gastrobronchial fistula is a very rare complication after bariatric surgery, and its true incidence remains unknown due to the limited number of reported cases.

-Gallbladder Agenesis
+Gallbladder Agenesis.

-<p><strong><u>The absence of the gallbladder, also known as gallbladder agenesis (GA), is an extremely rare an...
+<p style="text-align: justify;"><strong><u>The absence of the gallbladder, also known as gallbladder agenesis ...

 Gallbladder agenesis is an extremely rare anatomic anomaly with an incidence of less than 1 per 6500 live births.

-Gallbladder Diverticulosis
+Gallbladder Diverticulosis.

 The literature indicates that gallbladder diverticulosis is a very rare disease.